But if you’re wondering why am I losing weight during menopause?

 In many cases, women put on weight.

-Lower estrogen levels can lead to increases in body fat, especially around our middles.
+Lower estrogen levels can lead to an increase in BMI and body fat, especially around our middles.

 But those hormone changes can lead to weight loss, too.